Skip to main content

 Pot Size: square 3.5" x 5" deep perennial pot

-Plant Combinations: ground cover/in mass plantings, cottage garden, woodland garden, shade garden, wildlife garden, hummingbird or pollinator garden, beds and borders, underplanting shrubs/bushes, containers, along paths.
+Plant Combinations: Ground covering plant, cottage garden, woodland garden, shade garden, wildlife garden, hummingbird or pollinator garden, beds and borders, underplanting shrubs/bushes, containers, along paths.
 The best looking combo is probably with narrow-leaved Carex (sedges) or perennials with smaller leaves like Dicentra eximia, Galium odoratum or Phlox divaricata and lower groundcovering plants.

 Other good companions include for example Ajuga, Asarum, Aquilegia, Astrantia (in cooler regions), Dicentra spectabilis, Brunnera, Chrysogonum (half shade), Digitalis, Epimedium, Euphorbia amygdaloides, most of hardy Geranium and Geum (both in half shade), Gillenia, Heuchera and Heucherella, Helleborus, Hosta, Iris cristata and the Asian counterparts, Lamium, Lathyrus vernus, Polemonium, Polygonatum, Penstemon calycosus, Tricyrtis, Tiarella, Tradecantia, Viola or Waldsteinia and many others.